qhung23125005/AIO/AIO24/Module2/Project/ImageRetrieval/readme.md

 - **Image Crawling**: Uses **web scraping** to collect images from **flickr.com** to expand the dataset.

 ## Dataset
 - The dataset consists of training and test images stored in structured directories (`data/train/` and `data/test/`).
+It can be downloaded in the notebook
 - Preprocessing includes resizing images and converting them to feature vectors.
 - Additional images are collected from **flickr.com** using web scraping techniques.